 Each shipping method can be set for individual or multiple countries.
 The icons at the top right make it easy for certain countries to be selected or deselected.

-The green + and – icons will select or deselect all countries.
-The blue Euro + and – icons will select or deselect all European countries.
+The blue icons will select (with tick) or deselect (without tick) all countries.
+The grey icons will select all European countries (with tick) or all non-European countries (without tick).

 When choosing individual countries you can enable the partial postcodes option by ticking your country and saving.
 You can then add in the letters, and optionally, numbers of the first part of postcodes, in the format of SW, SW1 or SW1-12.